 Similar to longboards with their width and bulk, egg surfboards make it easier for beginners or intermediate surfers to practice technical maneuvers in friendlier surf conditions.
 A shorter length gives it some of the characteristics of shortboards, making them highly maneuverable.

 When it comes to selecting the best surfboard, there are no set answers.
-It all depends on the skill level of the surfer and what he is trying to achieve in terms of performance.
+It all depends on the skill level of the surfer and what they are trying to achieve in terms of performance.
 Egg Surfboards with their bigger surface area and round tail make them an excellent choice for beginners.
 These boards are highly stable and can make turns more quickly compared to longboards.

 Egg Surfboards are ideal for beginners who want to build their skills and improve their performance.
 It allows them to make more challenging technical maneuvers while offering a more stable platform to make these moves.
 But egg surfboards are more than training equipment.
 These are all-around performers who can be used by intermediate and advanced surfers in a variety of surfing conditions.